sateffen/nodgine/docs/api/response api.md

 ## pipe(stream:ReadableStream) -> Response ##

 Sets given stream to pipe to the user.
-The stream will be stored, but not activated (set in flow mode), untill the data get flushed.
+The stream will be stored, but not activated (set in flow mode), until the data get flushed.
 When flushed, the stream is passed to the original response stream.

 **WARNING**: You can only pipe one stream.
 Every following stream will throw an error